 The first quarter of 2012 saw the VW Group and Volkswagen brand increase their dominance of the European car market.
-Other major automobile manufacturing groups including Peugeot, Ford, Renault, GM and Fiat all saw sharp declines.
-Japanese car brand had mixed results in Europe at the start of 2012 while Korean cars sold well.
+Other major automobile manufacturing groups including Peugeot, Ford, Renault, GM, and Fiat all saw sharp declines.
+Japanese car brands had mixed results in Europe at the start of 2012 while Korean cars sold well.

 The European car market for Q1/2012 was down by 7.3% to 3,427,677 new passenger vehicle registrations in the European Union and EFTA countries in January, February, and March 2012.

 Best-Selling Car Manufacturers in the EU & EFTA for Q1/2012